-The latest plunge — of more than 11% to lows of $44,500 — suggests that bearish momentum is beginning to seep into the market, and brings the “healthy correction” narrative into doubt.
+The latest plunge — to lows of $44,500 — suggests that bearish momentum is beginning to seep into the market.

 All of this comes against a backdrop of a strengthening dollar, and a decline in the value of other risky assets.
 The Nasdaq has been on a losing streak in recent trading sessions too, with Tesla a notable casualty.